Do you want to cast me for a project in the UK?

 To read up on a CoS and how to apply you can have a look here and here.

 To apply for a CoS your business must have a sponsor license, i.e an official authorization from the home office to sponsor foreign workers.
-If you are not already licensed, all info on how to obtain it can be found here.
+Most businesness are already licensed.
+However if you are not, all info on how to obtain it can be found here.